LYFsmile Logo

 Are there exercises or strategies to reduce school anxiety?

-They should practice healthy exercises under pressure or stress and while feeling anxious like slow-breathing, meditation and communicating etc. Your child needs child counseling for school stress and after assessment may be recommended school anxiety therapy.
+They should practice healthy exercises under pressure or stress and while feeling anxious, like slow breathing, meditation and communicating, etc. Your child needs child counseling for school stress, and after assessment, may be recommended school anxiety therapy.

 When should parents seek professional help for school refusal?

-If your child is not able to express properly and you feel like he/she might be hiding something.
+If your child is not able to express properly, and you feel like he/she might be hiding something.
 Understanding and facing some helping problems in a positive manner feels impossible for them.
 Then it is advisable to immediately consult and feel free to take school anxiety therapy sessions from our experts.
 Because this may lead to serious problems in making relations, handling pressure and mental disorders like depression.

 Need professional help?